wittawatj/cadgan/README.md

-* After activating an appropriate anaconda environment, this repo is set up so that once you clone, you can do
+* After activating an appropriate Anaconda environment, this repo is set up so that once you clone, you can do

         pip install -e /path/to/the/folder/of/this/repo/